KevinTheMix/CheatSheets/WPF.md

 Root level control.
 ControlContent.
 Can contain the following attributes:

-- Icon
+* Icon
-- ResizeMode (Size & Minimize settings)
+* ResizeMode (Size & Minimize settings)
-- ShownInTaskbar (Tray-like)
+* ShownInTaskbar (Tray-like)
-- SizeToContent (Shrink)
+* SizeToContent (Shrink)
-- Topmost (Z-index)
+* Topmost (Z-index)
-- WindowStartupLocation (Screen position.
+* WindowStartupLocation (Screen position.
 If true, uses Top/Left properties)
-- WindowState (Min/Maximized on start)
+* WindowState (Min/Maximized on start)

 ### Containers

-- Canvas = WinForm-like using absolute container coordinates (OK for painting).
+* Canvas = WinForm-like using absolute container coordinates (OK for painting).
-- WrapPanel = Position children relatively, unify size horizontally (default) or vertically
+* WrapPanel = Position children relatively, unify size horizontally (default) or vertically
-- StackPanel = Expands children to take all the room.
+* StackPanel = Expands children to take all the room.
 Doesn't scroll.
 Default Orientation is Vertical
-- DockPanel = Dock children to sides (default Left), precedence by markup, last one fills remaining space (unless .LastChildFill = False)
+* DockPanel = Dock children to sides (default Left), precedence by markup, last one fills remaining space (unless .LastChildFill = False)
-- Grid = Table-like grid division of the available space.
+* Grid = Table-like grid division of the available space.
-  - Children fill all available space by default (set their Horizontal & Vertical Alignment = Stretch)
+  * Children fill all available space by default (set their Horizontal & Vertical Alignment = Stretch)
-  - Without cell division, stack everything on top of each other.
+  * Without cell division, stack everything on top of each other.
-  - Col/Row size indication can be in pixels #, auto (fit to content) or n* (share of free space)
+  * Col/Row size indication can be in pixels #, auto (fit to content) or n* (share of free space)
-  - .ColumnDefinitions, .RowDefinitions, .Column, .Row, .ColumnSpan, .RowSpan
+  * .ColumnDefinitions, .RowDefinitions, .Column, .Row, .ColumnSpan, .RowSpan
-  - Use GridSplitter to allow user col/row resizing (.ResizeDirection if can't figure out orientation)
+  * Use GridSplitter to allow user col/row resizing (.ResizeDirection if can't figure out orientation)
-- UniformGrid # Same with same cell size
+* UniformGrid # Same with same cell size

 ### I/O & co

-- Border (.BorderBrush, .BorderThickness)
+* Border (.BorderBrush, .BorderThickness)
-- Button
+* Button
-- RadioButton
+* RadioButton
-- TextBlock = Multi-line, text only (Text).
+* TextBlock = Multi-line, text only (Text).
 Not actually a Control (FrameworkElement).
-- Label = Single-line.
+* Label = Single-line.
 ContentControl
-  - Essentially paired with another Control.
+  * Essentially paired with another Control.
 Converted to TextBlock if purely text
-  - Allows mnemonics access keys by targeting a Control and prefixing desired key with '_'
+  * Allows mnemonics access keys by targeting a Control and prefixing desired key with '_'
-  - E.g. \<Label Content="Your _Name" Target="{Binding ElementName=tbxName}" />
+  * E.g. &lt;Label Content="Your _Name" Target="{Binding ElementName=tbxName}" /&gt;
-  - Target also works with just the element name (without binding)
+  * Target also works with just the element name (without binding)
-  - Use AccessText property if the content is more complex
+  * Use AccessText property if the content is more complex
-- TextBox = Single or multi-line (.AcceptsReturn, .TextWrapping) input text field, with spellchecking functionalities.
+* TextBox = Single or multi-line (.AcceptsReturn, .TextWrapping) input text field, with spellchecking functionalities.
-  - Insert a newline using &#x0a; character in Text property
+  * Insert a newline using &#x0a; character in Text property
-- CheckBox = ContentControl.
+* CheckBox = ContentControl.
 Content is what's displayed next to it and clicking anywhere on it toggles CheckBox.
-  - Use .IsThreeState for "Toggle All" (Note: CheckBoxes with .IsThreeState == False are still nullable in code-behind).
+  * Use .IsThreeState for "Toggle All" (Note: CheckBoxes with .IsThreeState == False are still nullable in code-behind).
-- RadioButton = ContentControl => Plain text as TextBlock, otherwise \<Content> (click anywhere toggles it).
+* RadioButton = ContentControl => Plain text as TextBlock, otherwise &lt;Content&gt; (click anywhere toggles it).
 Last found IsChecked RadioButton is checked.
 Group by GroupName.
-- PasswordBox # .PasswordChar, .MaxLength
+* PasswordBox # .PasswordChar, .MaxLength
-- ToolTip = .ToolTipService.ShowDuration, .HasDropShadow , .ShowOnDisabled.
+* ToolTip = .ToolTipService.ShowDuration, .HasDropShadow , .ShowOnDisabled.
 See <http://msdn.microsoft.com/en-us/library/system.windows.controls.tooltipservice.aspx>
-- ListBox = .DisplayMemberPath="Name" for non-string objects, indicates attribute to display (overrides .ToString() if also defined)
+* ListBox = .DisplayMemberPath="Name" for non-string objects, indicates attribute to display (overrides .ToString() if also defined)
-- ListView = ListBox with built-in column management (using GridView)
+* ListView = ListBox with built-in column management (using GridView)
-- DataGrid = Excel-like
+* DataGrid = Excel-like
-- TreeView = Hierarchy with toggable arrows
+* TreeView = Hierarchy with toggable arrows

 ## Attributes

-- Content = the content displayed at the location where the ContentPresenter is defined within a ContentControl.
+* Content = the content displayed at the location where the ContentPresenter is defined within a ContentControl.
-- ToolTip (< FrameworkElement)
+* ToolTip (< FrameworkElement)
-- HorizontalAlignment/VerticalAlignment
+* HorizontalAlignment/VerticalAlignment
-- Margin="0,0,0,0"
+* Margin="0,0,0,0"
-- ItemSource
+* ItemSource
-- TextTrimming
+* TextTrimming
-- TextWrapping
+* TextWrapping
-- TextOptions.TextFormattingMode {Ideal, Display}
+* TextOptions.TextFormattingMode {Ideal, Display}
-- TextOptions.TextRenderingMode {Auto, Aliased, ClearType, GrayScale}
+* TextOptions.TextRenderingMode {Auto, Aliased, ClearType, GrayScale}
-- Orientation
+* Orientation
-- Parent (Dom-like Hierarchy)
+* Parent (Dom-like Hierarchy)

 ## Documents

-- Inline (HTML-style)
+* Inline (HTML-style)
-  - Span (Blank text canvas that can be customized via attributes)
+  * Span (Blank text canvas that can be customized via attributes)
-    - Bold (FontWeight)
+    * Bold (FontWeight)
-    - Italic (FontStyle)
+    * Italic (FontStyle)
-    - Underline (TextDecorations)
+    * Underline (TextDecorations)
-  - Run (Span-like that can only contain plain text)
+  * Run (Span-like that can only contain plain text)
-  - LineBreak
+  * LineBreak
-  - Hyperlink
+  * Hyperlink
-  - AnchoredBlock
+  * AnchoredBlock
-  - InlineUIContainer
+  * InlineUIContainer

 ## Shapes

-- Ellipse
+* Ellipse
-- Rectangle
+* Rectangle
-  - .Panel.ZIndex
+  * .Panel.ZIndex

 ## Media

-- Brushes.{Color}
+* Brushes.{Color}
-- LinearGradientBrush
+* LinearGradientBrush

 ## Resources